lewis-morris/flarchitect/docs/source/faq.rst

     determine the next version and record it in a separate commit (and optional tag).
 Finally, push both the feature commit and the bump commit, along with any tags, to your remote repository.

+.. dropdown:: What do the BumpWright commands do?

+    - ``bumpwright decide`` inspects your recent commits or API differences and reports the release type without modifying any files.
+    - ``bumpwright bump`` increments the version.
+Add ``--dry-run`` to preview the change before writing.
+    - ``bumpwright auto`` combines deciding and bumping into a single command, ideal for most release workflows.

 .. dropdown:: Can I block HTTP methods in my API?